Stokes matrices for confluent hypergeometric equations: Introduction

 \section{Introduction}

-The classical subject of hypergeometric functions and their differential equations on the Riemann sphere provides a rich and fascinating history, starting with Carl Friedrich Gau{\ss}' hypergeometric function ${}_2F_1 $, Leonard Euler's recognition of the latter as a solution of a meromorphic differential equation on the complex plane, its generalizations ${}_qF_p $ and Bernhard Riemann's approach studying their monodromy properties.

-More recently, the hypergeometric equations have been studied as explicit examples of meromorphic differential equations with possibly irregular singularities (in the \emph{confluent} case) providing analogies to wild ramification phenomena in the theory of $\ell $-adic sheaves.
+Hypergeometric differential equations have been widely studied as explicit examples of meromorphic differential equations with possibly irregular singularities (in the \emph{confluent} case) providing analogies to wild ramification phenomena in the theory of $\ell $-adic sheaves.
 In the notation of Katz, the \emph{hypergeometric equation} for the parameters $\ualpha \in \C^n $, $\ubeta \in \C^m $ and $\glambda \in \C^\times $ is defined as

 where $z $ is the complex coordinate.
 Nicholas Katz presented a vast investigation of these equations from the point of view of D-module theory (see \cite{katz})-- one of his main goals being the understanding of the associated differential Galois group, its analogies to the $\ell $-adic world and applications to exponential sums over finite fields.
 In a generic situation (regarding the parameters), these equations are irreducible and even rigid (see \cite{blochesnault}).